 Topics include (but are not limited to): AI and change management, digital innovation; digital platforms; digitally-enabled business models; crowdsourcing; communication networks; digitally-enabled communities; communication and organizational culture; technology and the changing nature of work; digital health; digitally-enabled collaboration and digitally-enabled organizational networks.

 Types of Submission

 Three types of submissions will be accepted for this conference are: Paper Proposals, Workshops Proposals, and Panel Proposals.
 A maximum of three proposals can be submitted as author, co-authors, workshop presenters or panelists.
-The deadline to submit all proposals is February 5th, 2019.

 Paper proposals are abbreviated, developmental, or unfinished work prepared in a concise way to encourage discussion and participation.
 If a paper is under review, it must not appear in print before the Conference

 - A paper proposal submission in its entirety must not exceed 8 pages (6 pages for the body, which can include charts, graphs, diagrams, etc. and up to 2 pages of references and/or the proposal abstract).